The-Ham-Mafia/go-cf-daemon/README.md

 # go-cf-daemon

-A simple Go daemon for Cloudflare.
+A simple Go DDNS daemon for Cloudflare.

 ## Installation